CS-LNU-Learning-Objects/web-application-architecture/microservices.md

 The problem is still that the application is one big unit with all its functionality.
 The scale problem is often solved this by using a load balancer and multiple instances of the application to split the traffic over several applications.

 Of course you are not bound to use just three layers.
 In some cases you may want to separate the code more or maybe add a layer such as an API layer generating data in standard format such as JSON or XML.
-This could still lead to extremely complex that is hard to work with and hard to scale.
+This could still lead to complex applications, that is hard to work with and hard to scale.
 This is called **n-layer architecture**.

 ### SOA - Service Oriented Architecture
 We tried to solved this by also splitting applications horizontally not only vertical.
 Instead of talking about single unit applications we were trying to build applications with different separated services that could collaborate together.
 The services can be run in separate operating systems so they easily can be scaled in one or more servers.
 This mean a more physical separation that not was intended with the n-layer architecture (even if this could work in that architecture also).